msabramo/colorama/README.txt

 Changes
 =======

+0.1.14
+    Fix hard-coded reset to white-on-black colors.
+Fore.RESET, Back.RESET and Style.RESET_ALL now revert to the colors as they were when init() was called.
+Some lessons hopefully learned about testing prior to release.
 0.1.13
-    Previous version was completely broken (contained no source).
-Double oops.
+    Completely broken: barfed when installed using pip.
 0.1.12
-    Fix fatal import errors on Ubuntu. oops.
+    Completely broken: contained no source code. double oops.
 0.1.11
-    Fix hard-coded reset to white-on-black colors.
-Fore.RESET, Back.RESET and Style.RESET_ALL now revert to the colors as they were when init() was called.
+    Completely broken: fatal import errors on Ubuntu. oops.
 0.1.10
     Stop emulating 'bright' text with bright backgrounds.
     Display 'normal' text using win32 normal foreground instead of bright.